 Throughout the academic year, students of any level may volunteer with educational and neighborhood organizations, such as mentoring primary and high school students, teaching seniors or contributing to the greening of the city infrastructure.
-In the summer, advanced students may receive credit by taking an internship course for which they invest significant time in an organization.
-Students have been engaged in service opportunities in journalism, social services, law, heath care, educational development and immigrant rights.
+Throughout the year, advanced students may receive credit by taking an internship course for which they invest significant time in an organization.
+Students have been engaged in service opportunities in journalism, social services, law, health care, educational development and immigrant rights.
 By using their language skills to fulfill their responsibilities, students maximize their classroom learning and attain poise in a professional setting.

 Awards and Scholarships

 Exceptional students may apply to become members of the prestigious Spanish Honor Society: Sigma Delta Pi.
 One graduating senior is awarded the Sigma Delta Pi prize each year.
 Upper-class students can also apply for the Kristina Joanne Chelius award.
 Established in 2009 by Thomas and Joanne Chelius in memory of their daughter Kristina, CLA ’91, this award is given to outstanding junior or senior students majoring in Spanish who have financial need.

 For a complete list of departmental and college level awards and scholarships you may be eligible for, please visit the College of Liberal Arts Awards and Scholarships page.

 The Spanish Club is a student organization, and its principal goal is to promote the practice of speaking Spanish.
 One way this is achieved is through conversation tables, allowing participants to practice your conversation in a relaxed environment once a week.
 The Spanish Club meets weekly throughout the semester on Mondays from 4-5 p.m. in 422 Anderson Hall.